 How much do dental implants cost?

-We have financing options, like CareCredit, available.
+At Keys Dental Specialists, we have various financing options, like CareCredit, available.
 Contact us to learn more.

 For many people, the idea of having a metal screw inserted into their jaw is absolutely terrifying.
 However, since anesthesia is used during the procedure, you shouldn’t feel any pain.
 Some swelling and soreness afterward is fairly common, but over-the-counter pain relief is normally sufficient to alleviate any discomfort and these symptoms will usually dissipate by the next day.

-I have more than one missing tooth, can I still have implants?
+I have more than one missing tooth.
+Am I still a candidate for dental implants?

 If you have a single tooth missing, then you will need an implant to support it.
 However, if you have multiple teeth missing, it is possible for two or more implants to support more than one tooth each in what is known as an implant-supported bridge.
 Your dentist will be able to advise you if this is a viable option for your personal dental requirements.